 Through this remarkable document, one of the world’s great rulers speaks across 2,500 years

-It memorializes an event that, at first glance, seems vanishingly remote in both space and time: the conquest of Babylon in 539 BC by the Persian king Cyrus the Great.
+The Cyrus Cylinder is a document of baked clay, nine inches wide by four tall.
+It memorializes an event that, at first glance, seems vanishingly remote in both space and time: the conquest of Babylon in 539 B.C. by the Persian king Cyrus the Great.
 Yet this small object has outsized historical importance.

-As the Cylinder arrives for a nearly nine-week stay at the Getty Villa—the final stop on a successful tour of the United States organized by the British Museum in partnership with the Iran Heritage Foundation and generously supported in Los Angeles by the Farhang Foundation—we turned to four experts to ask: What does the Cylinder mean, and what can we learn from it today?
+As the Cylinder arrives for a nearly nine-week stay at the Getty Villa—the final stop on a successful tour of the United States organized by the British Museum in partnership with the Iran Heritage Foundation and generously supported in Los Angeles by Farhang Foundation—we turned to four experts to ask: what does the Cylinder mean, and what can we learn from it today?

 An Enlightened Ruler